Veterans And Alcohol

 If you or a loved one is suffering from an alcohol use disorder or a co-occurring disorder, know that there are options available to help you.
 The Veterans Alcohol and Drug Dependence Rehabilitation Program is an option for those enrolled in the VA health care system.
 There are also other inpatient and outpatient treatment centers that can help you overcome a co-occurring disorder.
-A treatment provider is available 24/7 to take your call and discuss available options with you for free.
+Contact a treatment provider today to discuss treatment options.
 Don’t hesitate, reach out today if you need help.

 Author: Hayley Hudson | Last Edited: October 1, 2021